 You also probably have some questions about your legal rights, and what your next move should be.
 And as much as you need time to process and grieve, the truth is that a timely response on your part does make a big difference in terms of what legal and financial outcome you can expect.

 Below, we’ll discuss common types of South Fulton traffic accidents, what causes them, and how civil litigation may be able to help you.
-If at any time you’re prefer to speak directly with a lawyer, feel free to reach out by phone or chat.
+If at any time you’re prefer to speak directly with a car accident lawyer, feel free to reach out by phone or chat.

 South Fulton Struggles with Reckless Drivers